Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the content of the /etc/passwdfile
+Displays the content of /etc/passwd and /etc/hosts